Skip to main content

 Import Attributes

-You can also use import attributes to load any file as TOML:
+Use an import attribute to load any file as TOML:

 https://mintcdn.com/bun-1dd33a4e/JUhaF6Mf68z_zHyy/icons/typescript.svg?fit=max&auto=format&n=JUhaF6Mf68z_zHyy&q=85&s=7ac549adaea8d5487d8fbd58cc3ea35bapp.ts